mickcaff/MickCaffery_T1A3/README.md

 -  'ruby rpro.rb --list' -----> To see the entire list of recipes sorted alphabetically.

--  'ruby rpro.rb chef 'name'' -----> If you would like add a personal touch. i.e 'ruby rpro.rb chef matt'
+-  'ruby rpro.rb chef 'name'' ------> If you would like to add a personal touch. ------> i.e 'ruby rpro.rb chef matt'

 -  './run_app.sh' -----> To run the app

 # Dependencies